GYukai/YuLan-Mini/post_train/README.md

 ### General Knowledge

-MMLU and TruthfulQA as benchmark to assess YuLan-Mini's performance in knowledge-based question answering.
+MMLU and TruthfulQA as benchmark to assess YuLan-Mini-Instruct's performance in knowledge-based question answering.
 For MMLU, we report the macro average of subtask accuracy under the 5-shot standard setting without CoT and 0-shot standard setting with CoT.
 For TruthfulQA, we report the macro average of subtask accuracy under the 0-shot standard setting without CoT.
-As shown in  table, Our YuLan-Mini is not much different from Qwen2.5 and Llama3.2 in common sense tasks.
+As shown in  table, Our YuLan-Mini-Instruct is not much different from Qwen2.5 and Llama3.2 in common sense tasks.

 ### Reasoning

 We assess the ability of the models' reasoning ability on ARC.
-We report that YuLan-Mini outperform Qwen2.5 arcoss ARC, with a level in the middle of three models.
+We report that YuLan-Mini-Instruct outperform Qwen2.5 arcoss ARC, with a level in the middle of three models.

 ### Math

-We utilize MATH and GSM8K as benchmarks to assess YuLan-Mini's performance in MATH.
+We utilize MATH and GSM8K as benchmarks to assess YuLan-Mini-Instruct's performance in MATH.
 For MATH,we report the macro average of subtask accuracy under the 0-shot standard setting with CoT.
 For GSM8K, we report the macro average of subtask accuracy under the 0-shot standard setting without CoT and the macro average of subtask accuracy under the 8-shot standard setting.
-As shown in table, Our YuLan-Mini has a excellent math ability with higher benchmarks above Llama3.2, which is much smaller than Llama3.2.
+As shown in table, Our YuLan-Mini-Instruct has a excellent math ability with higher benchmarks above Llama3.2, which is much smaller than Llama3.2.

 ### Code

 We conduct rigorous evaluation of the models' code generation capabilities across four benchmarks: HumanEval, HumanEvalPlus, MBPP and MBPPPlus.
-It can be seen that our YuLan-Mini model has the highest performance according to the benchmarks, indicating that YuLan-Mini's coding ability is the best among the three.
+It can be seen that our YuLan-Mini-Instruct model has the highest performance according to the benchmarks, indicating that YuLan-Mini-Instruct's coding ability is the best among the three.